 The end of the tail flicking back and forth usually indicates frustration or heightened emotion.
 Tabby may do this when the bumbling puppy won’t back off.
 If this tail warning to back off is ignored, the tail escalates to lashing or thumping — and ultimately an attack.

 Watch Kitty’s fur level, too.
 Fur standing straight off the body (piloerection) indicates great arousal.
 A bristled tail held upright or straight behind the cat indicates aggression — watch out!
 But the bottlebrush tail held in an inverted U shows fear or defensiveness, and if push comes to shove, the cat will shove back with all claws bared.

 Tucking the tail between the legs signals ultimate fear.
 That doesn’t mean Kitty won’t resort to using claws and teeth, though, if she’s cornered.
 You’ll usually also hear lots of hissing, growling, and other vocalizations, and the terrified cat may crouch low to the floor with ears slicked back.
 Or she may turn onto her back — not in submission, but to get all four claw-filled paws ready for defense.
 Once again, this can confuse dogs (and owners), who misinterpret rolling over as a sign of submission.
 Cats don’t do submission.

 Cat Communication Matters

-It’s important that cat owners recognize feline “tail talk” because nearly all behavior problems result from miscommunication.
+It’s important that cat owners recognize feline “tail talk” because many behavior problems are a result from miscommunication.
 Cats tell us how they feel and what they want, and they must think humans are incredibly dense not to understand.